MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/intro-liveops.md

 Don’t write off your game without thinking through your options; Deca Games has successfully used LiveOps techniques to reinvigorate games they’ve acquired well into their plateau phase, such as *Realm of the Mad God.*

 A browser-based game originally invented by two developers in a 2010 hackathon, *Realm of the Mad God* was a cult hit that was acquired by Kabam in 2012.
-When Kabam shifted its priorities to mobile, the game lost focus internally and was on “life support” when Deca Games took it on.
+When Kabam shifted its priorities to mobile, the game lost focus internally, and was on “life support” when Deca Games took it on.

 Deca grew the game without any marketing spend “by working with the community and hyper-delivering on their wants and needs,” notes Deca’s Ken Go, helping the game grow through word of mouth.
-As a result, 7 years on the game has more active players than ever before.
+As a result, 7 years later the game has more active players than *ever before*.
 Investing in keeping your game alive longer also presents a great cross-marketing opportunity since you’ve got an active audience to which you can promote your other games.

 “*In three years our games have generated over $80m revenue.
 Depending on how you account for it, Live Ops initiatives generated between one and two-thirds of that revenue…Live Ops underpins everything we do.*”
 -- Simon Hade, COO, SpaceApe